 Melissa Foley (@melfoley) is the new media program director for Netroots Foundation.
 Prior to joining the team, she worked as a senior member of the online communications team at Al Gore’s Alliance for Climate Protection and as director of marketing and operations for a web-based social enterprise.
 Melissa holds a master’s from Pepperdine University and a bachelor’s from UC San Diego.
 She lives with her husband in San Mateo, CA.

 Karen Thomas Kolber (@karenkolber) is the development director for Netroots Nation.
-With almost two decades of fundraising experience, Kolber began her career in the health and human services arena, working at one of the largest Planned Parenthood affiliates in the country before founding the consulting firm FFD.
-She is recognized as an expert in her field, authoring the Democratic GAIN Fundraising Manual and teaching for the Brown-Tully Institute, EMILY’s List, National Women’s Political Caucus, and the Sorenson Institute for Political Leadership at the University of Virginia.
-Residing in Virginia Beach with her Cavalier King Charles Spaniels, Lucy and Molly, she’s passionate about animal rescue.
+With two decades of fundraising experience, Kolber began her career in the health and human services arena, working at one of the largest Planned Parenthood affiliates in the country before founding the consulting firm FFD.
+She is recognized as an expert in her field, authoring the Democratic GAIN Fundraising Manual and teaching for the Brown-Tully Institute, EMILY’s List, National Women’s Political Caucus and the Sorenson Institute for Political Leadership at the University of Virginia.
+Residing in Virginia Beach with her Cavalier King Charles Spaniels, Lucy and Molly, she’s passionate about animal rescue and veterinary medicine.

 Mary Rickles (@merickles) is the team’s communications director.
 She has a unique background in both traditional and new media, having worked as a reporter and with agencies, non-profits and corporate companies on projects ranging from brand development to community outreach.
 She previously was communications director for Democracy for America, where she still serves as a national trainer.
 Mary is on the board of directors for Democratic GAIN and was named one of New Leaders Council’s Top 40 Under 40 Emerging Leaders in 2009.
 She grew up in Alabama and now lives in San Francisco, where she enjoys singing and cheering on the Giants.